Buck Leonard: Legacy

 In 1999, he ranked Number 47 on The Sporting News list of the 100 Greatest Baseball Players, one of five players so honored who played all or most of their careers in the Negro leagues, and was nominated as a finalist for the Major League Baseball All-Century Team.

 Leonard's contemporaries, including catcher Roy Campanella and pitcher Dave Barnhill, cited his quick bat as one of his greatest strengths.
 "You could put a fastball in a shotgun and you couldn't shoot it by him," Barnhill said.
 Negro league pitcher Leon Day said that he would have rather pitched against Gibson than Leonard.
 Grays owner Cumberland Posey described Leonard as one of the most talented clutch hitters in the Negro leagues.

-He was named to the Washington Nationals Ring of Honor for his "significant contribution to the game of baseball in Washington, D.C" as part of the Homestead Grays on August 10, 2010.
+He was named to the Washington Nationals Ring of Honor for his "significant contribution to the game of baseball in Washington, D.C." as part of the Homestead Grays on August 10, 2010.

 Career statistics

 Negro leagues

 The first official statistics for the Negro leagues were compiled as part of a statistical study sponsored by the National Baseball Hall of Fame and supervised by Larry Lester and Dick Clark; a research team collected statistics from thousands of boxscores of league-sanctioned games.
 The first results from this study were the statistics for Negro league Hall of Famers elected prior to 2006, which were published in Shades of Glory by Lawrence D. Hogan.
 These statistics included the official Negro league statistics for Buck Leonard as of 2006.

 After seven Negro leagues were declared major leagues in December 2020, Baseball Reference added Negro League statistics compiled by the Seamheads Negro Leagues Database to its website.
-These statistics include the official Negro major league statistics for Buck Leonard as of 2021.